 A former student of the College from 1984 to 1990, Leigh was Head Girl in her final year.
 Leigh’s mother and grand-mother both attended the College and her father Ian, was a Trust Board member from 1984 to 2000.
 Leigh has served two terms on the Old Girls’ Committee, most recently as President during the College Centenary in 2013 to 2014.

 Leigh is a Director of Art + Object, an art auction house in Auckland and is Chair of the New Zealand at Venice Biennale Patrons Trust, which fundraises to support New Zealand’s participation at the Venice Biennale.

 Leigh holds a Bachelor of Communication Studies from Auckland University of Technology.
 Her daughter Frances is currently a student at St Cuthbert’s.

 James was appointed to the St Cuthbert’s Board of Trustees in August 2013 and has an extensive commercial background.
-He is currently the Chair of the New Zealand Stock Exchange and is on the Board of Auckland International Airport, Mercury Energy and ACC.
+He is currently the Chair of the New Zealand Stock Exchange and is on the Board of the New Zealand Refining Company, Mercury Energy and ACC.